Markdown files that shape how Claude responds — adjusting tone, verbosity, structure, and output format for different contexts.

 Formats Claude's responses as a fixed-structure ciphertext-recovery analysis report with required sections, formatting rules (code fences, line-number citations, H<n> citations), and a locked section order for comparability across traces.

-Formats Claude's responses as concise wave/progress reports with an agent status table, quality gate results, and optional adaptations section.
-Replaces default formatting with a structured, tabular summary.
+Formats responses as concise wave completion reports with status table, quality gate results, and optional adaptations section.
+Keeps output under 20 lines.

 Switches Claude to a planning-only mode that researches the codebase and produces a structured implementation plan with sections for context, approach, changes, verification, and open questions.
 No code edits or mutating commands are allowed.